jonfriesen/otp/README.md

-# HOTP
+# OTP

-This package is an implementation of [RFC 4226: HOTP: An HMAC-Based One-Time Password Algorithm](https://tools.ietf.org/html/rfc4226) with slight deviations from the RFC based on the algorithmic reference implementation and tested using the RFC test values to ensure comaptibility with other HOTP systems.
+This package is an implementation of [RFC 4226: HOTP: An HMAC-Based One-Time Password Algorithm](https://tools.ietf.org/html/rfc4226) and [RFC 6238: TOTP: Time-Based One-Time Password Algorithm](https://tools.ietf.org/html/rfc6238) with slight deviations from the RFC based on the algorithmic reference implementation and tested using the RFC test values to ensure comaptibility with other HOTP and TOTP systems.

 ## Installation